Kitchen Safety Tips for a Child-Safe Kitchen and more

-While you might not want to permanently shut your child out of the kitchen, particularly if your fitted kitchen is a family room, you probably don’t want them in there while you’re not.
+While you might not want to permanently shut your child out of the kitchen, particularly if your fitted kitchen is a family room, you probably don’t want them in there while you’re cooking.
 It’s impossible to keep an eye on them every second, so by having safety gates in the kitchen, you always know they’re not in there when they shouldn’t be.

 Drawer and Door Locks

-Common Sense and Up to Date!
+Common Sense and Up to Date